-If it is the first time you are connecting your hardware, follow these steps:
+If you are connecting your hardware for the first time, follow these steps:

 - 1. Connect your hardware over USB. - 2.
 Click the Connected device area under the Build target drop-down list to open the Device Manager. - 3.
-Click the Add Device button and select the device firmware for your hardware in the dialog box that displays at the top of the window, then click Connect.
+Click the Add Device button and select the device firmware for your hardware in the dialog box that displays at the top of the window, and then click Connect.